shurcooL/vfsgen/README.md

 }
 ```

-Files that have been determined to not be worth gzip compressing (their compressed size is larger than original) implement this interface:
+Files that have been determined to not be worth gzip compressing (their compressed size is larger than original) implement [`httpgzip.NotWorthGzipCompressing` interface](https://godoc.org/github.com/shurcooL/httpgzip#NotWorthGzipCompressing):

 ```Go
 // NotWorthGzipCompressing is implemented by files that were determined